dannsam/xenko-docs/manual/virtual-reality/index.md

 # Virtual reality (VR)

-Xenko supports virtual reality (VR) devices including Oculus Rift and Vive.
+Xenko supports the Oculus Rift and Vive virtual reality (VR) devices.
+Other devices will be supported soon.

 ![Virtual reality](media/virtual-reality.png)